0strich/python_challenge/solve/level0/README.md

 Hint: try to change the URL address.

 ## How to solve
-Look at the Pages Code
+Look at the Pages Code.

 ```
 <html>